DataONEorg/dataone-web/content/about/about.md

     - date: '2015-06-23'
       title: DataONE Welcomes its First Australian Member Node
       description: DataONE welcomes the Terrestrial Ecosystem Research Network (TERN) as the first Member Node in Australia and the 29th overall to join the federation.
 TERN is a network-of-networks, somewhat similar to the Long Term Ecological Research Network based in the United States, which also participates with DataONE as a long-term collaborator.
-    - date: '2014-10-08'
-      title: NSF Awards $15 million to DataONE: Phase II begins
-      description: Founded in 2009, DataONE was designed to provide both the tools and infrastructure for organizing and serving up vast amounts of scientific data, in addition to building an engaged community and developing openly available educational resources.
-To continue these efforts and build upon  achievements, DataONE was awarded $15 million from the National Science Foundation (NSF) as part of an accomplishment based renewal.
     - date: '2014-10-06'
       title: Making Data Count
       description: The California Digital Library, in partnership with PLOS and DataONE, announce the launch of a new project to develop data-level metrics.
 Funded by an NSF EAGER grant from the National Science Foundation, the projectwill result in a suite of metrics that track and measure data use.